JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 What can I clean up with the gen'd code?

-* There's a blank line after the list handlers are new'd up.
+* DONE - There's a blank line after the list handlers are new'd up.
 Remove it.
-* It's possible that the `expectations` field **could** collide with any implemented members, or any members on the mock type for that matter.
-Highly unlikely, but it's possible.
-Note that this was the same case with the current approach as that uses a `handlers` field.
-So...I could get a list of all the member names on the mock type (mocked or not), and ensure the field name doesn't collide.
-* I should consider making the `expectations` field a property named `Expectations`.
-This is consistent with the approach uses in the expectation classes.
-* If `Callback` isn't null, do a one liner like this: `@handler.Callback?.Invoke();`.
+* DONE - If `Callback` isn't null, do a one liner like this: `@handler.Callback?.Invoke();`.
 If there's a return value, I think I can do this: `@handler.Callback?.Invoke() ?? @handler.ReturnValue`
 * Need to create a blank line between property and/or indexer implementations.
 * Add a blank line after any member implementations in the expectations classes.
 * When I create a handler: